 The fat content concern

-Even xylitol-free peanut butter is about 90% fat.
+Even xylitol-free peanut butter is extremely high in fat — the overwhelming majority of its calories come from fat.
 That matters.

 High-fat foods can trigger pancreatitis — inflammation of the pancreas — especially in dogs with a history of the condition, obese dogs, or breeds predisposed to it (Miniature Schnauzers, Cocker Spaniels, and some terriers).
 Pancreatitis causes vomiting, abdominal pain, and lethargy, and it can escalate to life-threatening complications.

-A tablespoon of peanut butter contains roughly 90 calories, almost all from fat.
-For a 30-pound dog with a daily caloric need around 900 calories, that’s 10% of their daily intake in a single spoonful.
+A tablespoon of peanut butter represents a significant portion of a small or medium dog’s daily caloric needs.
 If you’re using peanut butter multiple times a day for training, those calories add up fast — and so does the fat load.

 Occasional small portions are unlikely to cause acute pancreatitis in a healthy dog.
 The risk comes from chronic overfeeding or from dogs with existing vulnerabilities.
 If your dog has a history of pancreatitis, skip the peanut butter entirely and ask your vet for safer alternatives.